 On September 20, 2016, the FERC established hearing and settlement judge procedures (and set a refund effective date of April 29, 2016) for the 4th ROE Complaint.
-As previously reported, EMCOS filed the 4th ROE complaint on April 29, 2016.
+As previously reported, EMCOS if filed the 4th ROE complaint on April 29, 2016.
 The Complaint asked the FERC to reduce the TOs' current 10.57% return on equity ("Base ROE") to 8.93% and to determine that the upper end of the zone of reasonableness (which sets the incentives cap) is no higher than 11.24%.
-EMCOS identified three main considerations requiring submission of this Complaint: (1) the continuing decline of the market cost of equity capital, which makes NETOS' currently authorized ROE "excessive, unjust and unreasonable, and therefore ripe for adjustment under FPA Section 206"; (2) "divergent rulings concerning the persistence of the "anomalous" capital market conditions"; and (3) "the extent to which the Commission's anomalous conditions rationale in Opinion No. 531 is intended to reflect changes in its long-standing reliance on the DCF methodology, and particularly the DCF midpoint, for determining ROE remains unclear."
+EMCOS identified three main considerations requiring submission of this Complaint: (1) the continuing decline of the market cost of equity capital, which makes NETOS' currently authorized ROE "excessive, unjust and unreasonable, and therefore ripe for adjustment under FPA Section 206"; (2) "divergent rulings concerning the persistence of the "anomalous" capital market conditions"; and (3) "the extent to which the Commission's anomalous conditions rationale in Opinion No. 531 is intended to reflect changes in its long-standing reliance on the discounted cash flow ("DCF") methodology, and particularly the DCF midpoint, for determining ROE remains unclear."

 In setting the complaint for hearing and settlement judge procedures, the FERC found that the Complaint "raises issues of material fact that cannot be resolved based upon the record before us and that are more appropriately addressed in the hearing and settlement judge procedures we order."
 The FERC also found "unpersuasive the assertions of New England TOs and EEI that the Commission should dismiss the Complaint because the New England TOs' base ROE continues to fall within the zone of reasonableness.
-The Commission has repeatedly rejected the assertion that every ROE within the zone of reasonableness must be treated as an equally just and reasonable ROE."
-Further, the FERC rejected arguments as to the propriety of
+The Commission has repeatedly rejected the assertion that every ROE within the zone of reasonableness must be treated as an equally just and reasonable ROE."14 Further, the FERC rejected arguments as to the propriety of allowing a fourth complaint against the TOs' ROE after three previous complaints have been filed since 2011.
+As it did when it allowed Complaints II and III to go forward, the FERC found that Complaint IV was properly set for hearing as it is based on newer, more current data than prior Complaints subsequent hearings.
+15 The FERC is "initiating an entirely new proceeding, based on an entirely separate factual record, that may or may not reach the same conclusions as those reached in the earlier ROE proceeding."
+The FERC estimated that, if this case does not settle and goes to hearing, the Commission's ultimate decision would be issued on or before June 30, 2018.17 Both the TOs and EEI requested rehearing of the Base ROE Complaint IV Order.
+The FERC issued a tolling order on November 21, 2016, affording it additional time to consider the requests for rehearing, which remain pending.